rav94/aws-ecs-security-workshop/README.md

 Repo contains resources created for demonstrating security features of AWS ECS.
 Originally created for the session titled "Securing Containerized Workloads on ECS" @ the August Monthly Meetup of AWS User Group - Colombo [31/08/2023]

+Slide deck accompanying the session is also available within the repo

 ## Directory Specification

 *python-api* - Sample python api which is deployed as an ECS task.
 The API service is a REST API written in Python that talks to a backend database using DynamoDB.
 Copied from https://github.com/aws-containers/ecsdemo-migration-to-ecs.git and did few minor modifications.
 Kudos to the original authors!